steve-ord/askapsoft/Code/Components/Services/skymodel/service/README.md

 The database schema is defined by the ODB-annotated classes in the `schema` directory.
 Note that the files in this directory are not used directly by the other code.
-A custom build step copies the files to the datamodel directory, and then the odb compiler generates the database schema and persistence classes.
+A custom build step copies the files to the `datamodel` directory, and then the odb compiler generates the database schema and persistence classes.

+The ODB compiler does not support building the files in-place in the schema directory.

 ## Compiling the database schema